sphinx-doc/sphinx/doc/usage/installation.rst

    $ apt-get install python3-sphinx

-If it not already present, this will install Python for you.
+If it is not already present, this will install Python for you.

 RHEL, CentOS
 """"""""""""